sevladev/-sevladev-ciphers/README.md

    - The Caesar Cipher is a simple substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.
 For example, with a shift of 3, 'A' would be replaced by 'D', 'B' would become 'E', and so on.
 The same process is applied in reverse for decoding.
 2. **Vigenère Cipher**:
    - The Vigenère Cipher is a more complex polyalphabetic substitution cipher that uses a keyword to determine the shift for each letter in the plaintext.
 Each letter of the keyword shifts the corresponding letter in the plaintext by its position in the alphabet.
 For example, with the keyword “KEY”, ‘A’ would be replaced by ‘K’, ‘B’ would become ‘F’ (shifted by ‘E’), and so on.
 The same process is applied in reverse for decoding, using the keyword to shift letters back to their original positions.​
+3. **Atbash Cipher**
+   - The Atbash Cipher is a classic substitution cipher where each letter of the alphabet is mapped to its reverse.
+This means that ‘A’ is substituted with ‘Z’, ‘B’ with ‘Y’, ‘C’ with ‘X’, and so on.
+It is a simple and ancient encryption technique, and it is a symmetric cipher, meaning that the same algorithm is used for both encryption and decryption.

 ## Installation